oroinc/documentation/frontend/javascript/index.rst

 .. seealso::

-    For more details, see the |Page Component| documentation.
+    For more details, see the :ref:`Page Component <dev-doc-frontend-page-component>` documentation.

 .. _frontend-architecture-app-module: